 Most people who make claims for Social Security Disability Insurance typically end up going through a lengthy appeals process.
 This process generally takes anywhere from six months to a year, but it can take much longer.
 However, the Compassionate Allowances program created in 2008 allows individuals with certain disabling conditions to be automatically qualified for SSDI and move through the system at a faster pace.
 Amyotrophic lateral sclerosis is one of these medical conditions.
 Those who have been diagnosed with the disease are automatically eligible for SSDI benefits.

 While the process is much quicker than for claims that require more scrutiny, a Social Security Disability attorney can help speed along the process and eliminate the headache of filing necessary paperwork.
 The Social Security Administration requires specific criteria be met regarding medical records and diagnosis.
 A Social Security Disability lawyer can ensure these specifications have been properly met and recorded.
 An attorney can also look over the required paperwork to make sure it has been filled out accurately and see to it that the SSA is provided with all of the necessary information to approve the disability claim quickly and without any red tape along the way.

 In general, a diagnosis of ALS means you have only a few years or less to live.
 You don’t need to waste any more time than necessary filing and waiting for your SSDI claim to be processed and approved.
 Provided your paperwork is filled out correctly and all medical criteria is met, you should have no problem receiving benefits.
-Contact a Social Security Disability attorney to learn more about the Compassionate Allowances program and getting your claim approved quickly.
+Contact a new york social security disability lawyers to learn more about the Compassionate Allowances program and getting your claim approved quickly.

 To discuss SSD and SSI claims or appeals, please call us at (215) 464-7200 or email the attorneys of Chermol & Fishman, LLC.
 The initial consultation is free, and we never charge a fee until we win your case.